Cilla Black: Early fame – the Brian Epstein years

 Black's two No. 1 successes were followed by the release of another Lennon–McCartney composition, "It's for You", as her fourth UK single.
-Paul McCartney played piano at the recording session and the song proved to be another success for Black, peaking at No. 7 on the UK charts.
+Paul McCartney played piano at the recording session, and the song proved to be another success for Black, peaking at No. 7 on the UK charts.
+In Canada it reached No. 39.

-Black belonged to a generation of British female singers which included Dusty Springfield, Helen Shapiro, Petula Clark, Sandie Shaw, Marianne Faithfull and Lulu.
+Black belonged to a generation of British female singers which included Dusty Springfield, Helen Shapiro, Petula Clark, Sandie Shaw, Marianne Faithfull, and Lulu.
 Other than Clark, these artists were not singer-songwriters but interpreters of 1960s contemporary popular music by songwriters and producers.
 Black recorded much material during this time, including songs written by Phil Spector, Tim Hardin and Burt Bacharach.
 All were produced by George Martin at Abbey Road Studios.
-Randy Newman, writer and composer of "I've Been Wrong Before" which Cilla Black recorded in 1965, was quoted as saying: "Cilla Black's "I've Been Wrong Before" is about the best cover record anyone has ever done of my songs."
+Randy Newman, writer and composer of "I've Been Wrong Before", which Cilla Black recorded in 1965, was quoted as saying: "Cilla Black's "I've Been Wrong Before" is about the best cover record anyone has ever done of my songs."

 Black's version of "You've Lost That Lovin' Feelin'" (1965) reached No. 2 on the UK charts.
 A week later the Righteous Brothers' original version of the same song went to No. 1 while Black's version dropped to No. 5.
-The single wasn't critically well received, however; the Rolling Stones' manager Andrew Loog Oldham took out an advert in the Melody Maker to deride Cilla's efforts compared with the original.
+The single wasn't critically well received, however; the Rolling Stones' manager Andrew Loog Oldham took out an advert in the Melody Maker to deride Black's efforts compared with the original.

 Being so closely associated with the Beatles, Black became one of a select group of artists in the 1964–65 period (the others being Billy J. Kramer & the Dakotas and Peter and Gordon) to record more than one Lennon–McCartney composition.
 Black continued to record Lennon–McCartney compositions throughout her time with Parlophone (1963–1973) and her recordings of "Yesterday", "For No One" and "Across the Universe" became radio favourites.
 McCartney said Black's 1972 interpretation of "The Long and Winding Road" was the definitive version of the song.

 Black's career in the United States, although enthusiastically supported by Epstein and his PR team, was limited to a few television appearances (The Ed Sullivan Show among them), a 1965 cabaret season at the Plaza Hotel in New York City, and success with "You're My World", which made it to No. 26 on the Billboard Hot 100.
-The song was to be her only American Top 30 chart success, and Elvis Presley had a copy on his personal jukebox at his Graceland home.
+The song was to be her only American Top 30 chart success; Elvis Presley had a copy on his personal jukebox at his Graceland home.
 Black recognised that to achieve popular status in the USA she would need to devote much time to touring there.
 But she was plagued by homesickness and a sense of loneliness and returned to the UK.